Well-quasi-ordering digraphs with no long alternating paths by the strong immersion relation: One-way series-parallel triples

-Since $\F$ is a well-simulated set of one-way series-parallel triples, $\F'$ is a well-behaved set of rooted digraphs.
-Since $\F$ and $\F_2$ are well-simulated, the set of $\F'$-series parallel trees is well-behaved by Lemma \ref{series parallel tree wqo}.
+Since $\F$ is a well-behaved set of one-way series-parallel triples, $\F'$ is a well-behaved set of rooted digraphs.
+Since $\F$, $\F'$ and $\F_2$ are well-behaved, the set of $\F'$-series parallel trees is well-behaved by Lemma \ref{series parallel tree wqo}.

 Let $(Q',\preceq')$ be the well-quasi-order obtained by the Cartesian product of $(Q,\preceq)$ and $([2],=)$.
 For each $i \in {\mathbb N}$, let $\phi'_i: V(Q') \rightarrow V(D_i)$ such that $\phi'_i(t_i)=(\phi_i(t_i),2)$, and $\phi'_i(v)=(\phi_i(v),1)$ for every $v \in V(D_i)-\{t_i\}$.
 Since the set of $\F'$-series parallel trees is well-behaved, there exist $1 \leq j <j'$ such that there exists a strong immersion embedding $\eta$ from $(D_j,s_j)$ to $(D_{j'},s_{j'})$ such that $\phi'_j(v) \preceq' \phi'_{j'}(\eta(v))$ for every $v \in V(D_j)$.